amirylm/lockfree/README.md

 ### Extras

 * [x] Reactor - lock-free reactor that provides thread-safe, non-blocking, asynchronous event processing. \
-It uses lock-free queues for events and control messages.
+It uses a demultiplexer that is based on lock-free queues for events and control messages.

 ## Usage